Cueto helps White Sox beat Twins after La Russa steps down

 Minnesota dropped to 9-19 in its last 28 games.
 Gio Urshela hit a two-run homer, and Bailey Ober pitched five innings of two-hit ball.

+”I had to grind a little bit today and battle,” Ober said. ”Definitely they made some adjustments from the last outing.
+I kind of had to mix it up after the first two innings.”

-The game was tied at 2 before Carlos Pérez drove in AJ Pollock with a two-out RBI single against Griffin Jax (7-4) in the seventh.
+The game was tied at 2 before Carlos Perez drove in AJ Pollock with a two-out single against Griffin Jax (7-4) in the seventh.
+It was Perez’s second career hit and first RBI.

 The Twins loaded the bases with two out in the ninth, but Hendriks struck out Mark Contreras swinging to close it out.